 - getting a job

 There are 2 types of certificate—standard and commemorative.
 Only standard certificates can be used to prove your identity.

 From time to time, we release limited edition commemorative certificates.
-Find out what limited edition commemorative certificates are currently available and how to apply for one.
+We are currently offering limited edition ANZAC commemorative certificates—find out how to apply for one.